balanced-dev/yuzu-docs/docs/overview/simple-solution.md

 # A Simple Solution

-at its heart Yuzu is a simple solution to the complex problem of integration caused by the separation of frontend and backend developers.
-There are many different cogs to Yuzu but most of these are tools we have created to make the process of creating sites the Yuzu way as painless as possible.
+at its heart Yuzu is a simple solution to the complex problem of integration caused by the separation of defintion and devlivery developers.
+We have created many ancilliary services and tools for Yuzu that make the process easier and pave the way for automation.

-The first main differece is that there are two separate production environments for UI definition and delivery.
-The base structures for each are outlined below.
+Yuzu is actually two separate production environments, one for each of definition and delivery.
+The basic rules and processes for each are outlined below.

 #### Definition